Introduction:

 Introduction to Creating a Website

-In today’s digital age, having an online presence is essential, even for non-revenue generating organizations.
+In today’s digital age, having an online presence is essential, even for non-revenue generating organisations.
 A website serves as a central hub for information, helps build credibility, and allows you to reach a wider audience.
-Here are a few reasons why it’s important for your organization to have an online presence:
+Here are a few reasons why it’s important for your organisation to have an online presence:

 Visibility and Accessibility

-A professional website enhances your organization’s credibility and trustworthiness.
-In the modern world, people often judge the legitimacy of an organization by its online presence.
+A professional website enhances your organisation’s credibility and trustworthiness.
+In the modern world, people often judge the legitimacy of an organisation by its online presence.
 A well-designed website can convey professionalism, reliability, and transparency, which are crucial for building trust with your audience.

 Communication